Formal groups and quantum cohomology: Constructions using pseudo-holomorphic curves

 \begin{remark} Alternatively, one could prove the well-definedness of the maps $\Pi^r_{\scrC}$ using the approach from Section \ref{subsec:alt}, which means defining a corresponding structure using $X \times S^2$, which comes with quasi-isomorphic projections to different copies of $X$. \end{remark}

 The spaces $\mathit{SS}$ from \eqref{eq:strip-shrinking}, while more complicated, show the same geometric behaviour as $\mathit{MWW}$.
 Hence, the same kind of argument allows the proof of Proposition \ref{th:semi-associativity} to carry over, which completes our discussion of Proposition \ref{th:main}.
 There is a minor point which may be worth mentioning: in Section \ref{subsec:strip-shrinking}, we added two marked points in the definition of the map \eqref{eq:double-stabilization}, whose purpose was to break the symmetries of Fulton-MacPherson space.
-In a pseudo-holomorphic curve context, this is not necessary; instead, we treat the extra points as in the well-definedness arguments above, meaning that while their position gives additional modular variables on which the inhomogeneous terms depend, we do not have corresponding punctures on our Riemann surfaces.
+In a pseudo-holomorphic curve context, we treat the extra points as in the well-definedness arguments above, meaning that while their position gives additional modular variables on which the inhomogeneous term depends.